Microsoft/azure-docs.pt-pt/articles/active-directory/develop/quickstart-v1-dotnet.md

                 MessageBox.Show(ex.Message);
             }

-            // If user interaction is required, proceed to main page without singing the user in. return;
+            // If user interaction is required, proceed to main page without signing the user in. return;
         }